FanatiQS/wireless_atem_camera_control_and_tally/README.md

 | ---------------- | --------------------- | ------- |
 | 2.30             | 8.1.1+                | Testing |

+## Known issues
+Connecting to the ESP8266s soft AP can be very unstabile.
+When it has connected to the ATEM switcher it is no longer a problem as configuration is at that point done of the ATEM network.

 ## Test
 The test directory contains a client that can be used to test the protocol parser.
 Whenever the ATEM firmware updates, there is a risk of something breaking since the protocol is proprietary.